 Seating arrangements can also be deemed by others as degrading.
-When colleagues are seated with VIP’s and at the front, you suddenly feel undervalued because (you think) you’re just ordinary and worse, your table is further to the back.
-Of course, you’d swear not to attend similar events ever again.
+When colleagues are seated with VIP’s and at the front, you, who are seated with strangers at the back or in one corner, would perceive it as being undervalued.
+Would you attend similar events again?

-Truth be told, seating arrangements do not bother me.
-I am with the idea that we ought to get know more about other people.
-I won’t deny getting worried about who I am going to sit next to but at the same time, I get excited in anticipation.
-I have taught myself to adapt and just look forward to that part of the party when the music starts and everyone abandons those seats with pleasure to freely mingle with anyone.
+For those who are not bothered about seating arrangements, they’d appreciate the idea that they ought to get know more about other people.
+They can worry about who they are going to sit next to but at the same time, they get excited in anticipation.
+They are aware that they have to adapt and just look forward to that part of the party when the music starts and everyone abandons their seats with pleasure to freely mingle with anyone.
 That part of the party where the goers just let their hair down.